JBroks/GB-Accidents-Dashboard/README.md

 - [Gifox](https://gifox.io/) - Tool was used to record the gif presented in the demo secion of this README files;

-- [Photopea](https://www.photopea.com) - Online tool was used to edit the gif, namely to add it onto a photo;
+- [Am I Responsive](http://ami.responsivedesign.is/#) - Online tool was used to display the project on various devices;

 - [Adobe XD](https://www.adobe.com/ie/products/xd.html) - Software was used to create a project mockup;